A New Analytical Approximation of the Fluid Antenna System Channel

 The state-of-the-art works demonstrate considerable potential for the arising technology of FAS.
 Nevertheless, assessing its achievable performance depends entirely on diversity reception over highly correlated channels that follow Jake's model \cite{stuber}.
-Although, closed-form or single folded integrals have been derived for the probability of outage over independent channels \cite{goldsmith}, they are usually challenging to obtain for diversity receptions over arbitrarily correlated channels.
-More specifically, the probability of outage of an N-branch selection combiner in a multi-antenna system is written in terms of the multivariate cumulative distribution function (CDF) of the channel gains.
+Moreover, while closed-form or single-fold integrals have been derived for the probability of outage of independent channels \cite{goldsmith}, they are usually challenging to obtain for diversity receptions over arbitrarily correlated channels.
+More specifically, the probability of outage of an \textit{N}-branch selection combiner in a multi-antenna system is written in terms of the multivariate cumulative distribution function (CDF) of the channel gains.
 However, for correlated fading channels, these CDFs have intractable expressions involving nested integrals of the Marcum Q-function.
 An extensive attention has been dedicated, in the literature, to derive tractable mathematical expressions for the multivariate probability density functions (PDFs) and CDFs of these distributions.
 One category of approaches considers arbitrary covariance matrices, however, it restricts the number of branches.
 For instance, simplified CDF representations have been derived for selection combining over correlated channels for bivariate \cite{bivariate1, bivariate2, bivariate3, bivariate4}, trivariate and quadrivariate distributions \cite{trivariate1, trivariate2, trivariate3andquadrivariate1, trivariate4andquadrivariate2}.
 Another category of approaches considers an arbitrary number of branches but restricts the covariance matrix to specific forms.
 For instance, the constant correlation model was heavily studied in the literature, and simplified CDF expressions were derived \cite{equal1, equal2}.